razluta/UnityIconGenerationFromModels/README.md

 ### Capture Preview
 Takes a snapshot using your current configuration:
 - Renders at exact icon dimensions
-- Shows preview in dedicated window
+- Shows preview in dedicated window with save option
-- Save option to export preview as PNG
 - Perfect for testing before batch generation
+- Instant visual feedback on lighting and positioning

 ### Collect Scene Configuration
 Reads your manual adjustments back into the tool: